-Like many girls presented with the prospect of boarding school, Mereana Davis wasn’t convinced that leaving the comforts of home in Whakatane to spend five years at Nga Tawa was such a good idea.
+Like many girls presented with the prospect of boarding school, Emma wasn’t convinced that leaving the comforts of home in Christchurch to spend five years at boarding school was such a good idea.

-That all changed through a chance encounter with Nga Tawa girls at the Horse of the Year Show in Hawke’s Bay where Mereana got a strong sense of the friendships and fun they were having.
+That all changed through a chance encounter with Nga Tawa girls when the school horse truck headed south to attend Springston Trophy.
+Emma got a strong sense of the friendships and fun they were having.

 “Right then and there I asked Mum if I could go,” she says.